LCCC Community Festivals Fund 2022/23

 Lisburn & Castlereagh City Council is committed to empowering communities to take the lead in shaping cultural provision and engaging more people in creative experiences as audiences and participants.
-In order to deliver the aims and principles of the Community Festivals Fund, applicants will need to demonstrate how their festival addresses a minimum of two of the scheme’s criteria:
+In order to deliver the Community Festivals Fund aims and principles, applicants will need to demonstrate how their festival aims to address a minimum of two of the schemes criteria:

 - Promoting equality, target poverty and social exclusion

 - Celebrating and encouraging cultural expression through strong community participation